jkbowle/Udacity_Exploratory_Data_Analysis/data_viz/README.md

 ### Change History
 #### viz_sketch.jpg
-> This is the initial design of the visualization that I sketched out
+> This is the initial design of the visualization that I sketched out.
+I knew I wanted to show pitchers used on the Y axis and game length on the x axis, but I wasn't sure how the reader exploration would work.
+In this design it would be to allow the reader to select up to 2 teams and replay the animation.  (ultimately decided against that)

 #### index_start.html
-> This is the first iteration of the visual which I was just trying to plot all games with pitchers used vs. game time. (this is before any rollup code was added.
+> This is the first iteration of the visual which I was just trying to plot all games with pitchers used vs. game time. (this is before any rollup code was added).
+Here my main goal was to get something working that I could show as a preliminary visualization to get the basics setup (i.e. read in the file, get the scales corrected, the sizing of the visualization, etc..)

 #### index_pre_animation.html
 > These two are the first iteration of the visualization after adding the rollup code to summarize the games for each year.
-The indexV2.html file is just a little clean up from the first
+In this version I wanted to make sure I could correctly rollup the data for each year and display on a scatter plot.
+I was pretty sure the chart would show the relationship that I expected, but this was the first time that it was verified for me.

 #### index - year animation.html
 > This file has the animation built in for the years showing up from 1950 to 2014 and then allowing the reader to explore the Y axis.
+At this point I started seeking formal feedback, the prior versions I did show to colleagues to make sure they understood where I was going and explain how it would work.
+This version was the first "shared for critism" file, which I also published to the discussion formums.

 #### index.html
 > Here is the final version of the file with the updatable X Axis and improved Heading.
-(The heading needed to be more clear that I was intending the reader to see my "Ah Ha" moment, but allow them to explore as well.
+(The heading needed to be more clear that I was intending the reader to see my "Ah Ha" moment, but allow them to explore as well.)
+The changes here reflected the feedback that I got from the forums and from a Data Scientist at State Farm.
+Also, while leaving feedback for peers in the forums, I noticed that most were doing some writeup with their visualization.
+I decided to add that as well.

 ## Feedback
 > I received 3 total feedback so far on my visualization: